rnvannatta/vanity-scheme/README.md

 # Vanity Scheme

-A self hosted R7RS scheme compiler vanity project that I started writing July 2022.
+An R7RS scheme compiler vanity project, with Cilk-inspired structured parallelism, that I started writing July 2022.

 It would be a mistake to use this compiler in its current state, but you can have fun looking at the code!

 It is an implementation of the 'Cheney on the MTA' concept for a compiler.
 So it compiles to continuation passing style, and is a compacting generational garbage collected language.
 But importantly, it compiles to C code, so it's very amenable to mixing C with it.
 The compiler is very similar to Chicken Scheme.

-The main reason I started this is a burning desire for true parallelism (which I haven't implemented yet).
+The parallelism model uses cooperative M:N fibers with a continuation-stealing scheduler.
+There are two principle parallelism operators: `fiber-fork` and `async`/`await`. `fiber-fork` pauses the current fiber, launching N child fibers and waiting on them. `async` launches a child fiber and returns a future, while `await` waits on the future. `await` can be safely called multiple times from multiple fibers.

 It is capable of producing executables which run on Linux and Windows, using GCC and MinGW.
 The compiler itself only runs on Linux.